rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-There is no 'falling through' between arms, as in C—only one arm is
+Unlike in C, there is no 'falling through' between arms: only one arm
-executed, and it doesn't have to explicitly `break` out of the
+executes, and it doesn't have to explicitly `break` out of the
 construct when it is finished.

-The part to the left of the arrow `=>` is called the *pattern*.
-Literals are
+A `match` arm consists of a *pattern*, then an arrow `=>`, followed by
-valid patterns and will match only their own value.
-The pipe operator
+an *action* (expression).
+Literals are valid patterns and match only
-(`|`) can be used to assign multiple patterns to a single arm.
-Ranges
+their own value.
+A single arm may match multiple different patterns by
+combining them with the pipe operator (`|`), so long as every pattern
-of numeric literal patterns can be expressed with two dots, as in `M..N`.
-The
+binds the same set of variables.
+Ranges of numeric literal patterns
+can be expressed with two dots, as in `M..N`.
+The underscore (`_`) is
-underscore (`_`) is a wildcard pattern that matches everything.
+a wildcard pattern that matches any single value.
+The asterisk (`*`)
+is a different wildcard that can match one or more fields in an `enum`
+variant.

 The patterns in an match arm are followed by a fat arrow, `=>`, then an
 expression to evaluate.
 Each case is separated by commas.
 It's often